sxxmin/BeHance-art-valuation/README.md

     - `'3'` : 3-unit window
     - `'6'` : 6-unit window
     - `''` (empty string) : Default window of 9 units

+## Additional Notes on Data and Model Files

+The provided dataset is split into 10 separate files due to size limitations.
+To reproduce the results, you must concatenate these files into a single variable table before use.

+* Please note:
+  - The pre-trained model weights (`.models` files) are not included in the repository due to size constraints.
+  - These files will be generated and saved after training is completed.
+  - All related procedures, including dataset concatenation and model saving, are implemented in `Trainer.py`.